stdtabs/stdtabs.github.io/index.md

 - Some use-cases examples:

+  - Read and update song metadata (Name, author)

   - [Render a track as a VexTab string](/render-as-vextab.html)

   - Read measures for a particular track

   - Read notes for a particular measure

+  - Create a tab from scratch (An empty song)

 ------------------------------------------------------------------------